kherron13/330_project3/SRS.md

 The to-do lists will allow a user to check off tasks.
 The user can add a list of related tasks and set automatic reminders for the next task a set amount of time after each item is completed.

-(These are still preliminary ideas and may change throughout the development process)

 ### 3.2 Hardware Interfaces
 The app will be built as a native iOS application and will require an